Special Needs Trusts

 Special needs trusts must also describe the funds or property that it will convey to the beneficiary.
 The document must describe where the money or property is and how the trust should distributed them to the beneficiary.
 The trustee must follow the directions in the trust document.

 A trust becomes effective when you sign and notarize it.
-Trusts often get tax identification numbers from the Internal Revenue Service (IRS) so that they remain legally compliant.
+Then, special needs trusts get tax identification numbers from the Internal Revenue Service (IRS) so that they remain legally compliant.
 The beneficiary may not have to pay taxes on benefits of the trust if the trust itself pays applicable taxes.
 The trustee is responsible for making sure the trust remains tax compliant.

 Special Needs Trusts Attorneys Can Help You Understand Your Options